cbbcbail/bibliography/README.md

 # [Annotated Bibliography of Tabular Visualization](https://pages.graphics.cs.wisc.edu/Tables/)

-This repository contains an annotated bibliography of literature related to tabular visualization.
+This repository contains an annotated bibliography of literature related to estimation in visualization.
 The literature is organized into categories and sorted by date of publication within categories.
 A short summary, and notes about how the work relates to - and is interesting or important to - our particular interests is followed by a citation in IEEE format.
 The author and year are emphasized for easy lookup and the DOI links are provided.

 ## Generating the Annotated Bibliography